21. In Love With Spring: My Novel Online

 “I don’t read many books, just scripts.
 Don’t have a lot of time.”

 Last chance!
-Say something!
-Jules studied her fingers, then looked down at her shoes.
+Say something clever!
+Jules studied her fingers, then looked down at her sneakers.

 “Okay, I’ll see you later.”